 Visit Temples of Angkor in Reverse

-Don’t visit the temples in recommended order instead visit in different order.
+Don’t visit the temples in the recommended order instead visit in different orders.
 Don’t go to Angkor Wat after watching sunset because most of the people do that.
 Instead, go to other temples inside the park and do a reverse tour or whatever you feel comfortable doing.

 If you see tourist bus approaching a temple then skip that temple for some time and come back later.

 There are several smaller sites that have almost zero visitors in comparison to Angkor Wat or Bayon.
 Insist on your guide to show you some different places in the park, you never know what you see.